Tekali7/Fitness-Guide/README.md

 # User Demographic

 The target audience for this fitness app would likely include individuals who are interested in maintaining or improving their physical health and fitness.
 The user demographic may include:
-Fitness enthusiasts, Health-conscious individuals, people monitoring their weight etc.
+Fitness enthusiasts, health-conscious individuals, people monitoring their weight etc.

 # User Experience